weijiehiew/finalchallenge/README.md

 ![Alt text](diagram/allblack.png)

-It makes the 32x32 grid buttons turn into the darkest shades (Black).
+It turns all the buttons in the 32x32 grid into the darkest shade (Black).

 ---